 This recipe yields a small ball of play dough that is perfect for one baby or toddler.

-If that isn’t enough, you can always make several colours or multiply the quantities.
+If that isn’t enough, you can always make several colors or multiply the quantities.
 But I don’t recommend making more than you need since it will only last a few days in the fridge.

 Because each ball is so small, one box of baby cereal should get you pretty far—I was able to make seven balls of play dough with mine while I was experimenting with quantities, and I still had enough left over to make at least one or two more!

-2. Add Food Colouring to Applesauce
+2. Add Food Coloring to Applesauce

 3. Stir Wet Ingredients into Dry Ingredients